 "Get the best software and hardware deals for your consignment/resale shop.
-A few minutes spent here will save lots of time and money!"
+A few minutes spent here will save lots of time and money now and always!"

 There are no sales slogans on this website - no irrational justifications for paying more for one consignment program over another - no hot-air promises and guarantees that have never been kept and never will be (like "Your consgnor's data is safe online, guaranteed!".

 Answering a few simple questions will narrow your choice to the best software, hardware and services for your business.

 Consignment Software Secrets

 Would you knowingly spend hundreds of dollars for a software program written, offered and maintained by one person?
 This is one risk you must know about before getting suckered in.
 What happens to support for the software when he's off onto something else or is no longer with us?

 Some programs will cost thousands of dollars over time and those add-on/hidden fees are not up on the home page for all to see.
 See which ones pile on fees and raise fees after purchase, and learn how to confirm all possible fees prior to purchase.

 Do you want to pay annual service fees?
 That might sound like a silly question but not all software providers insist on a permanent stream of funds flowing from your business to theirs disguised as 'annual service fees'.
 See which ones don't.

 The cost to the store for credit-card processing can range from zero to 5-6%.
 For a consignment shop processing just $10,000 per month in card transactions, that's a range of $0 to $600 - as much as some store's monthly rent.